pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 VMware recommends a shared ingress issuer as the best practice for issuing ingress certificates on Tanzu Application Platform.

-The ingress issuer is an on-platform representation of a _certificate authority_.
+The ingress issuer is an on-platform representation of a certificate authority.
 All participating components get their certificates issued by it.
 It is designated by the single Tanzu Application Platform configuration value `shared.ingress_issuer`.
 Unless customized, all components obtain their ingress certificates from this issuer.

 By default, the ingress issuer is self-signed.

-For more information about prerequisites, defaults, and how to bring your own issuer, see [Shared ingress issuer](./issuer.hbs.md).
+For more information about prerequisites, default values, and how to bring your own issuer, see [Shared ingress issuer](./issuer.hbs.md).

 ## Component-level configuration